 We help fund professional drivers’ training for current and former foster youth.
 These young people often have no opportunity to learn to drive from parents or other adults.
 Yet, being able to drive is often a critical skill in Sonoma County, helping young people hold a job, pursue an education and find somewhat affordable housing.

 Specialized therapy for an autistic child, piano lessons, gymnastics, basketball, summer camp for two siblings who are in foster care because their single parent is deployed with the military and an after-school cheer program are examples of other needs that we have funded that would have otherwise gone unmet.

 The foster care community is excited that we are here to help with these urgent needs, and so are we!

 Do YOU have a need?
 If a foster youth or foster family has a specific need that meets the following criteria:

 - you have tried but cannot find funding for it elsewhere, and

 - fulfilling the need would significantly enhance the well-being of the foster youth or their prospects for a better future, or

 - it would enable a foster family to take in siblings,

-contact us at firstname.lastname@example.org so we can send you the application form.
-All applications need the approval of the social worker.
+All applications need the approval of the social worker or the CASA.
 Each application is evaluated by the Board of Directors and decided on a case-by-case basis.